NimmLor/NimmLor/README.md

 <img align="right" height="360px" alt="Hi there" src="./img/hi_there.png" />

-- 📱 Currently working at [hae.sh](https://hae.sh) as cloud engineer
+- 📱 Currently working at GrowthSquare
 - 📐 I'm a passionate about infrastructure as code and highly scalable serverless architectures
 - 🏝️ 3 Tools I would take to a lonely island: AWS CDK, TypeScript and DynamoDB
 - 🖼️ Learn more about me: [nimmervoll.work](https://nimmervoll.work)